Frequently Asked Questions

 11. How long should I expect to be in mediation?

-Half day mediations normally last 2 to 4 hours and full day mediations last 5 to 8 hours.
-However, half day mediations can last 6 hours and full day mediations 10 to 12 hours, but that is atypical.
+Half day mediations normally last 2 to 3 hours and full day mediations last 4 to 6 hours.

 12. If I am in a full day mediation should I bring something to eat?

-You are welcome to bring anything you would like, but when the mediation is scheduled for a full day, lunch will be provided by the mediator.
+You are welcome to bring anything you would like, but when the mediation is scheduled for a full day, lunch will be provided.

 13. Are you available for mediation outside of San Antonio?